grigsby/Unraid-NerdTools_v2/README.md

 # Experimental

 The previous iteration of this Unraid plugin has been abandoned.
-I'm hoping to get it up and running again.
+I'm hoping to get it up and running again, but it's not working yet.

 # Unraid-NerdTools_v2
 [![](https://badgen.net/badge/icon/github?icon=github&label)](https://github.com/UnRAIDES)